The Health Effects of Wildfire Smoke

 Additionally, smoke can contain many different toxic chemicals including aldehydes, acid gases, sulfur dioxide, nitrogen oxides, polycyclic aromatic hydrocarbons (PAHs), benzene, toluene, styrene, metals, and dioxins.
 I discuss these toxins more in this article.
 Wildfires can have any of these chemicals if they burn manufactured materials including homes and cars, which even fires in rural areas generally do.

-What is the Health Impact of Fire and Smoke?
+What is the Health Impact of Wildfires and Wildfire Smoke?

-Depending on the extent of the fire, wildfire smoke can persist for weeks or months and have immediate and long-term impacts on air quality and our health.
+Depending on the extent of the fire, wildfire smoke can persist for weeks or months.
+It has both immediate and long-term impacts on air quality and our health.
 Of course, there is also the stress of dealing with a frightening and dangerous situation that can impact mental and physical health immediately and over time.

 Additionally, two major agents in smoke can cause health problems.
 Those are carbon monoxide and small particulate matter.
 Inhaling carbon monoxide decreases the body’s oxygen supply.
 In low exposures, this can cause headaches, reduce alertness, and aggravates the heart condition angina.
 In higher concentrations, it can be fatal.